 Hannah: I will invest this prize money back into the products.
 Improvements still need to be made in the collars, and there are also several clinical applications such as detecting the breeding heat signals in cows.
 There is also a huge amount of work to do when we are ready to bring AnimalTemp to the market.

 Hannah: A big reason why I selected UNH was the biomedical science pre-vet program.
-UNH offers hands on experience for undergraduates who are aspiring to attend vet school.
+UNH offers hands-on experience for undergraduates who are aspiring to attend vet school.
 CREAM (Co-operative Real Education in Agricultural Management) is a unique program offered at UNH not available at other schools.
 The program provides an opportunity for students to manage a herd of dairy cows and is on campus at the UNH Fairchild Dairy Teaching and Research Center.

 Hannah: My major is biomedical science: medical and veterinary science and my minor is dairy management.
 What excites me most about working in this field is the opportunity for discovery and advancement through science and technology.
-I have spent the last four years studying organic chemistry, genetics, physiology of lactation, pathogenic basis of diseases, and other subjects which support my goal of becoming a veterinarian.
+I have spent the last four years studying organic chemistry, genetics, physiology of lactation, the pathogenic basis of diseases, and other subjects that support my goal of becoming a veterinarian.
 My major studies were all interesting and important, as I prepare to attend veterinary school next year.

 Hannah: I am most proud of the time I spent at UNH working with and learning about dairy cows.
 Before moving to New Hampshire from Georgia, I had never touched a cow.
-In my first year (and first class) at UNH, I was given a dairy heifer to care for and train for the Little Royal Livestock Show.
-As a junior, I was accepted to CREAM where I learned how to manage a herd of 25 dairy cows.
+In my first year (and first-class) at UNH, I was given a dairy heifer to care for and train for the Little Royal Livestock Show.
+As a junior, I was accepted to CREAM, where I learned how to manage a herd of 25 dairy cows.
 I found this both rewarding and interesting, and along the way also earned a minor in dairy management.

 Hannah: After graduation, I will be attending Atlantic Veterinary College at the University of Prince Edward Island.
 I was accepted to their 4-year veterinary program and will be continuing my journey to become a veterinarian!